How Secure Is Your Data When You Use California Biometrics Fingerprinting Services

 Conclusion

-Contact Us at (562) 420-4692 ahbiometrics@gmail.com, and we will be happy to help.
+Ready to schedule your appointment with confidence?
+Knowing your information remains protected helps eliminate stress and keeps everything simple, accurate, and efficient.
+Contact us at (562) 420-4692 or ahbiometrics@gmail.com, and we will be happy to help.
 You can rely on American Health Biometrics to provide secure, accurate, and dependable fingerprint services.

 FAQs

-Do you offer Live Scan and ink fingerprinting
+Do you offer Live Scan and ink fingerprinting?

-Do you offer mobile fingerprinting
+Do you offer mobile fingerprinting?

 Yes.
 Mobile appointments are available for groups of eight or more individuals.

-Who receives my fingerprint results
+Who receives my fingerprint results?

 Results are sent directly to the requesting agency and are not returned to the fingerprinting office.

-Do you also provide notary and apostille services
+Do you also provide notary and apostille services?

 Yes, we also offer notary services, apostille services, and CPR training.

-Is biometrics fingerprinting in California required for most licensing or regulated employment
+Is biometrics fingerprinting in California required for most licensing or regulated employment?

 Yes.
-It is now required for licensing, healthcare roles, education approvals, government positions, and regulated screening programs.
+It is required for licensing, healthcare roles, education approvals, government positions, and regulated screening programs.